 Semi-Truck Maintenance: The Definitive Guide

 Have a warning light on?
-Depending on trucking roadside service far too often?
 How about some squealing that you don’t know the cause of?
-In the trucking industry, your equipment is number one priority.
+For truckers, equipment is number one priority.
 This is especially true for an owner-operator that does not have the convenience of a company owned truck that gets regular fleet maintenance.
-However, you still need it to be in top shape to not only have the dependability to get the job done and get you paid but also be operating efficiently and not costing you large repair bills that could have been easily avoided with a regular maintenance program.
+However, you still need it to be in top shape to not only have the dependability to get the job done and get you paid but also be operating efficiently and not costing you large maintenance costs that could have been easily avoided with a regular maintenance program.
 With a solid plan here you can keep your truck in just as good of shape as those fleet management plans do.
-No one likes spending money, but at the end of the day investing in your equipment is one of the smartest things you can do as a business owner.
+No one likes spending money, but at the end of the day investing in your heavy-duty equipment is one of the smartest things you can do as a business owner.

 Preventative Maintenance